 Harold disembarked at Liverpool on 8 December 1917 entered Sling Camp the next day.
 As was routine with new arrivals at Sling, he lost his New Zealand promotion and reverted to the rank of Private for his advanced training.
 He left England for France on 15 April 1918 and joined the 2nd Battalion of the Wellington Infantry Regiment for active service on 17 April 1918.
 On 20 May Harold was admitted to No. 1 NZ Field Ambulance with gas poisoning and burns to his neck.
 He was transferred next day to No. 56 Casualty Clearing Station and on the 22nd to No. 10 General Hospital at Rouen.
 He was sent to England on 25 May, where he was admited next day to No. 1 NZ General Hospital at Brockenhurst.
 He was at No. 3 NZ General Hospital at Codord from 10 June, and at the Convalescent Depot, Codford from 2 July.

 Harold left England for the voyage home on 21 November 1919 and arrived in New Zealand on 13 January 1920.
 He was discharged from the NZEF on 2 February 1920.

-Harold married Naomi Lankshear in 1923, and they lived in Lower Hutt until his death in 1979.
+Harold married Naomi Lankshear in 1923.
+He continued working for the Gear Meat Company as a manager, living in Lower Hutt until his death in 1979.